el-tocino/sync-o-tater/README.md

 Clapperless was found here:
 http://users.mur.at/ms/projects/clapperless/
-(scipy and nimby needed. python2 based)
+(scipy and numby needed for this, python2 based)

 and the excellent exiftool
 http://www.sno.phy.queensu.ca/~phil/exiftool/